Home > About This Website > Ben Lincoln

 I've also worked as a UI developer at an internet startup before they were called "dot-coms" (Intermind), a systems admin for a student newspaper at Simon Fraser University (where I studied electronic music composition), and a systems engineer at a retail corporation in Seattle.
 In 2011 I moved into information security, and in less than a year decided I wanted to specialize in penetration testing.
 In the summer of 2015 I earned an Offensive Security Certified Professional certificate, and I highly recommend the Penetration Testing with Kali Linux course which leads up to it.

 A few months later, I also obtained GXPN (GIAC Exploit Researcher and Advanced Penetration Tester) certification.
 I recommend SANS SEC660 (the course which covers the material in the exam), especially if you can take the course as taught by Stephen Sims.
+I had to let the GXPN cert lapse in 2019 because the total cost to renew it would have been too much for me to pay out of pocket :/.

 Aside from my duties as a computer nerd, I like to explore the real world, which you can read about in the Drives section.
 I enjoy a lot of music - particularly industrial, darkwave, and metal.